stealjs/steal/docs/pages/why.md

 This is tedious and error-prone.
 Once apps scale your config becomes more complex and harder to read.
 If any of the packages have their own dependencies you'll have to configure those as well.
 The result is that most client-side libraries have between 0 and 1 dependency.

-Some newer loaders like Webpack and Browserify side-step this problem by requiring you use NPM with a build script.
+Some newer loaders like Webpack and Browserify side-step this problem by requiring you use npm with a build script.
 This solves the dependency problem but creates new ones.
 In large applications where you might have many demo and test pages you now have to create separate bundles for each of these.

 We think it can be better than this.
 The user shouldn't have to configure their loader but they also shouldn't be forced to start off a project by writing a build script.
-So we built Bower and NPM plugins that allow you to use these package managers but still have the convenience that browser-based module loaders provide.
+So we built Bower and npm plugins that allow you to use these package managers but still have the convenience that browser-based module loaders provide.

 Consider you are starting a new three.js project.
 With npm you would install Three like so: